Behavioral economics: Search heuristics

-Before a decision is made, there needs to be a minimum of two options.
-Behavioral economics employs search heuristics to explain how a person may evaluate their options.
-Search heuristics is a school of thought that suggests that when making a choice, it is costly to gain information about options and that methods exist to maximise the utility that one might get from searching for information.
+Behavioral economics proposes search heuristics as an aid for evaluating options.
+It is motivated by the fact that it is costly to gain information about options and it aims to maximise the utility of searching for information.
 While each heuristic is not wholistic in its explanation of the search process alone, a combination of these heuristics may be used in the decision-making process.
 There are three primary search heuristics.